 Er Chen Tang is a 5-ingredient Chinese Medicine formula.
 Invented in 1148 AD, it belongs to the category of formulas that dry Dampness and transform Phlegm.

-Besides Phlegm, Er Chen Tang is also used to treat Damp-Phlegm in the Lungs or Phlegm-Heat in the Lungs.
+Besides Phlegm, Er Chen Tang is also used to treat Damp-Phlegm in the Lungs or Damp-Phlegm.

 Source date: 1107